emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 - January 2020: 146/146 samples
 - November 2020: 145/145 samples

+We'll do time points separately and do initials and blanks in the same titration run.

 ### Folders for this project

 Path on desktop computer: Data > E5_Titrations > E5_2020_Calcification_Samples.

 Each day make a new folder with the date YEAR-MONTH-DAY (i.e. 20220303).

+### Notation for sample ID

+Match this example sample ID format:
+- ACR_225_20200914_RUN_7
+- INITIAL_1_20200915_RUN_10

 ## <a name="Sept"></a> **September 2020, 51 samples to complete**